/ Upper Saucon Work Accident Lawyer

 Ensuring that all medical evidence is comprehensive and accurately reflects your condition can significantly bolster your claim.

-If your occupational accident causes a lasting condition, you may be entitled to further compensation under Pennsylvania law.
-These benefits are intended to account for the ongoing effects of your injury on your capacity to earn a living.
+If your on-the-job injury causes a lasting condition, you may be eligible for ongoing financial support under Pennsylvania law.
+These entitlements are designed to make up for the permanent consequences of your injury on your future employment potential.

 Types of permanent disability benefits: